 Neither of these decisions was going to make the global economy into a social democracy.
 Both stood to benefit only a relative handful of workers – a few Guatemalan stevedores and textile workers in the CAFTA case, and a larger number of U.S. steelworkers in the steel decision.
 Moreover, in the case of the steel decision, workers in steel-using industries stood to suffer.

 But they both illustrate how diplomatic norms gum up the works for workers.
 Central American countries were unlikely to agree to a trade deal that intruded more thoroughly on their labor law sovereignty than CAFTA did.
 The compromise was a trade nexus that makes it harder for labor violations to be found.

 In steel, the U.S. diplomatic incentives are to carve out allies – a move which weakens the benefit for U.S. steelworkers and makes the overall policy harder to defend.
 Without a comprehensive rebalancing of class interests in international law, the domestic and international politics of trade will remain on a collision course.

-As Director of Governance Studies, Dr. Tucker, a political scientist, helps lead Roosevelt's work on the role of governance and institutions (both national and international) in facilitating economic transformation.
+As director of Industrial Policy and Trade, Dr. Tucker, a political scientist, helps lead Roosevelt's work on the role of governance and institutions (both national and international) in facilitating economic transformation.